-The curriculum consists of First-Year Composition, university General Studies, and technical courses.
+The curriculum consists of First-Year Composition, University General Studies, and technical courses.
 Note that all three General Studies awareness areas are required.
 Consult with an advisor for an approved list of courses.
-The technical part of the curriculum includes a required Information and Management core, program concentration course work, and technical electives selected with approval of an advisor.
+The technical part of the curriculum includes a required technology management core, degree course work, and technical electives selected with approval of an advisor.